RotherOSS/doc-otobo-installation/content/installation/installation-docker.rst

     SSL key for the nginx webproxy.
     Example: ``OTOBO_NGINX_SSL_CERTIFICATE_KEY=/etc/nginx/ssl/acme.key``

+OTOBO_PROXY_SECRET
+    Used to enable remote SSO when nginx does the SSO (e.g. kerberos) and forwards the user identity to OTOBO.
+    Necessary only in combination with the HTTPBasicAuth authentication module in OTOBO.
+    Also see ``WebServer::ProxySecret`` in Kernel/Config/Defaults.pm.

 **Nginx webproxy settings for Kerberos**

 This settings are used by Nginx when Kerberos is used for single sign on.